CleverCloud/clever-cloud.com/en/the-cloud/solution/controlled-consumption.md

 			   The Drop is the unit representing Clever Cloud's "computing energy".
 You fuel your app with Drops, in case of need.
             </p>
 			<p>
-				Your Clever Cloud's dashboard account show you in real-time the state of your consumption:&nbsp;
+				The Clever Cloud dashboard shows you in real time what’s left in the tank in terms of drops, time and consumed computing energy&nbsp;:
 			</p>
 			<ul>
 				<li>Your remaining Drops</li>